santoshlite/arcenciel/README.md

-# arcenciel
+# 🌈 Arcenciel
-Arcenciel is an AI agent that evaluates actions using Effective Altruism principles.
+Arcenciel is an AI-driven platform that leverages Effective Altruism principles to optimize decisions.